 - NTP Servers on ADVANCED > System Configuration.

-For accessing any of the external servers mentioned above whose IP address does not fall within the network of configured virtual interfaces, the Barracuda Web Application Firewall uses Interface for System Services to forward the packets.
+The Barracuda Web Application Firewall uses Interface for System Services to forward the packets to access any of the external servers mentioned above, whose IP address does not fall within the network of configured virtual interfaces.
 You can configure Interface for System Services on the BASIC > IP Configuration page.

-If you want the route to be overridden, a host specific static route should be configured within the network group from which the server is accessible.
+To override the route, configure a host-specific static route within the network group from which the server is accessible.

-Example: External server reachable through 'Management' network group.
+Example: External server reachable through a network group called Management.

-Consider you have a NTP server that is reachable though 'Management' network group and your Interface for System Services is set to WAN, then a specific static route should be configured for the NTP server within the Management network group on the NETWORKS > Routes page.
-Alternatively you can set your Interface for System Services as Management.
+In this example, suppose you have an NTP server that is reachable though the Management network group and your Interface for System Services is set to WAN.
+You can configure a specific static route for the NTP server within the Management network group on the NETWORKS > Routes page.
+Alternatively you can set your Interface for System Services to Management.

 You can configure the network components by using the Vsite, Ports, VLAN, Interfaces, NAT, Routes, ACL, and Network Configuration pages in the NETWORKS tab.
 The network components are: